kyma-project/community/guidelines/releases-guidelines/02-kyma-release-process.md

         echo -n {RELEASE_VERSION} > prow/RELEASE_VERSION
         ```

-2. If you had to change the RELEASE_VERSION create a PR to update it on the release branch
+2. If you had to change the RELEASE_VERSION, create a PR to update it on the release branch.
-3. Once this PR is merged you can proceed
+3. Once this PR is merged you can proceed.